 Completing an Advance Care Plan is the most important step to ensuring the medical care you want.

 How to create an Advance Care Plan

-Download a DWD Canada Advance Care Planning Kit for a step-by step guide on how to document your wishes for care at end of life and most importantly, discuss them with your substitute decision-maker.
+Download an ELPC Advance Care Planning Kit for a step-by step guide on how to document your wishes for care at end of life and most importantly, discuss them with your substitute decision-maker.
 The terminology and the required forms vary slightly from province to province, so make sure you download the correct kit.

 Of course, make sure to read the instructions carefully.
 Following the steps closely will help ensure your plan is clear, valid and, most importantly, an accurate reflection of your wishes for care at end of life.